jenkins-infra/repository-permissions-updater/README.md

 Each entry in `developers` (in both `permissions/*.yml` and `teams/*.yml`) can be either:

 - a plain string — a Jenkins community (LDAP) id, exactly as before; used for Artifactory permissions.
-If a component opts into GitHub permissions management, a plain string entry is also assumed to be that person's GitHub login (true for the vast majority of Jenkins contributors).
+Only supported when GitHub permissions management is **not** enabled (see below).
+A plain string starting with `@` (e.g. `"@core"`) is a legacy reference to a cross-repository `teams/*.yml` team, expanded to that team's own `developers` entries; also only supported when GitHub permissions management is not enabled -- use the typed `{team: ...}` form below instead once it is.
 - a mapping with **both** `ldap` and `github` keys — ties that developer's LDAP id to their GitHub login 1-to-1, e.g. `{ldap: jglick, github: jglick}`.
 Use this form when the two ids differ, so the GitHub login used for permissions management is explicit rather than assumed.
 Both keys are required when using this